-In the first year, the Sustainable Local Development Project established eight inter-municipal cooperation (IMC) areas comprised of 32 total municipalities mobilized through a sustainable IMC mechanism.
+In its first year, SLDP established eight IMC areas comprised of 32 total municipalities mobilized through a sustainable IMC mechanism.
 The project also identified 47 IMC initiatives to improve local governments’ financial and asset management, involve the public more directly in municipal affairs, support youth entrepreneurship and employment, and foster a more business-friendly environment.